Watonga, Oklahoma: Parks and recreation

 Roman Nose State Park, which opened in 1937 and was one of the state's seven original state parks, is seven miles north of Watonga, off State Highway 8 and 8a.
 It includes two lakes, the smaller being Lake Boecher, and the larger the 55-surface-acre Lake Watonga.
 The park includes hiking trails, guided horseback rides and hayrides to a historic natural-rock swimming pool, miniature golf, and an 18-hole par-70 golf course.
 For lodging, the park has Roman Nose Lodge, built in 1956 and renovated in 2010, along with more than 90 campsites, almost equally split between RV and tent sites.

 Historic sites

-Ferguson Chapel was a Presbyterian Church, dedicated in 1903 and continued in use until 1972.
-In 1992, the building was restored by town volunteers, and is used as an event center.
+Ferguson Chapel was a Presbyterian Church dedicated in 1903 and continued in use until 1972.
+In 1992, the building was restored by town volunteers and is used as an event center.

 Seven of 17 NHRP-listed sites in Blaine County are located in Watonga, including the Blaine County Courthouse, the Noble Hotel, and the United States Post Office Watonga.

 Transportation

 Watonga connects with U.S. Route 270, State Highway 3, State Highway 8, and State Highway 51a.

 Watonga is served by Watonga Regional Airport.

+Commercial air transportation is available at Will Rogers World Airport, about 68 miles to the southeast.

-Rail freight carriage pertaining to grain, fertilizer, and other agriculture-related products is provided by AT&L Railroad, which runs from Watonga to Geary to El Reno, Oklahoma, with overhead trackage rights on the Union Pacific from El Reno to Oklahoma City.
+Rail freight carriage of grain, fertilizer, and other agriculture-related products is provided by AT&L Railroad, which runs from Watonga to Geary to El Reno, Oklahoma, with overhead trackage rights on the Union Pacific from El Reno to Oklahoma City.